Brycheiniog: Union with Dyfed

 Rhiwallon is the last direct male descendant of Brychan reported by any historic manuscript.
-His daughter and heiress, queen Ceindrych, married Cloten, the king of Dyfed.
-This 7th century marriage united the kingdom of Brycheiniog with Dyfed (which at that time bordered it), a union which lasted for about a century (though parts of Brycheiniog may have been granted out, from time to time, as lordships for younger sons).
+His daughter and heiress, Queen Ceindrych, married Cloten, the king of Dyfed.
+This 7th century marriage united the Kingdoms of Brycheiniog and Dyfed (which bordered each other at the time), a union which lasted for about a century (though parts of Brycheiniog may have been granted out, from time to time, as lordships for younger sons).

-In the mid 8th century, Seisyll (king of Ceredigion) invaded, conquering Ystrad Tywi, and thus physically cleaving apart Dyfed and Brycheiniog.
-Rhain ap Cadwgan, great-grandson of Cloten and king of Dyfed-Brycheiniog, initially attempted to retain the union; the surviving parts were consequently known as Rhainwg.
+In the mid 8th century, King Seisyll of Ceredigion invaded, conquering Ystrad Tywi, and thus physically cleaving apart Dyfed and Brycheiniog.
+Rhain ap Cadwgan, great-grandson of Cloten and King of Dyfed-Brycheiniog, initially attempted to retain the union; the surviving parts were consequently known as Rheinwg.

-The impracticalities of ruling two regions physically separated by a rival kingdom meant that Rhain's brother, Awst, was eventually made governor of Brycheiniog, while Rhain now directly ruled only Dyfed.
+The impracticalities of ruling two regions physically separated by a rival kingdom meant that Rhain's brother, Awst, was eventually made governor of Brycheiniog, while Rhain directly ruled only Dyfed.
 Following the death of Rhain and Awst, Rhain's son Tewdwr challenged the authority of Awst's son Elwystl.
 According to the Book of Llandaff, they were persuaded to divide Brycheiniog between them, swearing on the altar of Llandaff Cathedral to keep to this settlement.
-Soon after, Tewdwr murdered Elwysti, regaining the whole of Brycheiniog; the Church apparently forced him to donate Cwmdu to the church, as punishment for breaking his oath.
+Soon after, Tewdwr murdered Elwysti, regaining the whole of Brycheiniog.
+The Church apparently forced him to donate Cwmdu to the church, as punishment for breaking his oath.